1979 Steelers 16 at Patriots 13 Overtime MNF

 1979 Steelers 51 at Browns 35

-Pittsburgh jumps out to 27-0 lead with Bradshaw throwing 3 TD's in the first 16 minutes as Steelers amass an unheard of 361 yards rushing (that's correct, 361 yards).
-The 1st quarter goes something like this: Cleveland fumbles on their 1st possession and Bradshaw immediately hits Cunningham for a TD (set up by a 25-yard Thornton run).
-Browns punt, & Bradshaw promptly hits Stallworth for 36, then goes to Thornton with short TD strike.
-Cleveland drives to Steeler 6, but misses FG, and Franco immediately bursts 71 yards off right tackle for TD (27:47).
-Cleveland fumbles the ensuing kickoff and Bradshaw promptly lofts a TD to a diving Jim Smith (PAT failed) and a 27-0 advantage just 1 minute into the 2nd quarter.
-Cleveland then drives to Steeler 1 but Donnie Shell picks off Sipe in the end zone.
+In a battle for first place in the division, Pittsburgh is all over Cleveland like a cheap suit, jumping out to 27-0 lead with Bradshaw throwing 3 TD's in the first 16 minutes of the game.
+With Pittsburgh's O-line (Jon Kolb, Sam Davis, Mike Webster, Gerry Mullins and Larry Brown) finally intact and healthy for the first time all year, the Steelers amass an unheard-of 361 yards rushing (that's correct, 361 yards!) behind the relentless onslaught of Franco (153 yds), Rocky (81 yds) and Thornton (98 yds).
+The first quarter goes something like this: Cleveland fumbles on their opening possession and Bradshaw immediately hits Cunningham for a 7-yard TD (set up by a 25-yard Thornton blast).
+The Browns punt and Bradshaw promptly hits Stallworth for 36, then goes to Thornton for a 10-yard TD strike.
+Cleveland drives to Steeler 6, but Cockroft misses the chipshot FG and Franco immediately bursts 71 yards off right tackle for another TD.
+Cleveland fumbles the ensuing kickoff and Bradshaw promptly lofts a 14-yard TD to a diving Jim Smith in the end zone (PAT failed) for a 27-0 Steelers advantage just one minute into the 2nd quarter.
+Cleveland then drives to Steeler 1-yard line, but Donnie Shell picks off Sipe in the end zone.
 Game over, right?
 Wrong.
-Cleveland fights back gallantly and actually makes it game late (getting as close as 44-35 with 9 long minutes left) but the Steelers (aided by a 71-yard TD run by Rocky Bleier at 1:43:01 and a late marathon 94-yard drive) hang on to win.
-Features some glorious (and also hilarious) footage from a Dallas Cowboys Cheerleaders Special after the game.
+Cleveland fights back gallantly on the arm of Brian Sipe (351 yds, 5 TD) and actually makes it a game late, getting as close as 44-35 with 9 long minutes left.
+But the Steelers -- aided by a 71-yard TD run by Rocky Bleier, 2 Wagner INTs and a late marathon 15-play, 8-minute 94-yard TD drive -- hang on to win.
+Among my all-time favorite games.
+Features some glorious (and hilarious) postgame footage from a Dallas Cowboys Cheerleaders special.

 1979 Steelers 42 vs Broncos 7 MNF